Speedy (band)

 Speedy was a five-piece Indie Pop/Britpop band from Sheffield, England, whose songs were known for their witty lyrics, often observing the darker and seedier side of working class life; "kitchen sink narratives" in the words of founder and lead singer Philip Watson.
 Their debut single on a major label Boy Wonder reached No. 56 in the UK Singles Chart in late 1996, but further chart success eluded them.

 Career

 Blammo!

 Band members Philip Watson (Vocals), Bronwen Stone (Drums), Moony Wainwright (Bass), Paul Turner (Keyboards) and Richard Sutcliffe (Guitar) (who replaced Tracey Plant) had previously performed under the name Blammo! between 1988 and 1994.
 In this guise they issued five singles; three on Heywood based label Imaginary Records who also had Cud and The Mock Turtles on their roster.
-The band was invited to support The Beautiful South on three tours, which allowed them to perform in front of several thousand people at London Wembley Arena.
+The band was invited to support The Beautiful South on three tours, which enabled them to perform in front of several thousand people at London [Wembley Arena], Birmingham [NEC] and Sheffield [Arena], as well as extensive touring across Europe including: Amsterdam, Hamburg, Stuttgart, Berlin, Frankfurt, Milan, Rimini, Barcelona, Paris, and Dublin.
+They were well received for their anarchic, tongue-in-cheek live performances with Paul Heaton [The Beautiful South] describing Watson as, ‘like me when I could be bothered’.